Attention: You need JavaScript enabled to use this site.

 £20 per month

-• You make the initial deposit on the day you open the account.
+• You make the initial deposit on or after 16 June 2025.

-• You make 11 subsequent deposits of £20 on the first day of each month (meaning you have paid a total of £240 into your account).
+• You make 11 deposits of £20 on the first day of each month (meaning you will have paid £240.00 into your account).

 Deposit amount

-Estimated value after 12 months if six monthly payments are missed
+Estimated value after 12 months if more than two monthly payments are missed

 £20 per month

-• You make the initial deposit on the day you open the account.
+• You make the initial deposit on or after 16 June 2025.

-• You make five subsequent deposits of £20 on the first day of each month.
+• If you make five deposits of £20 on the first day of each month.

-• You then miss six monthly deposits (meaning you have paid a total of £120 into your account).
+• If you miss six monthly deposits (meaning you will have paid in £120.00 into your account).

-These examples are provided to help you compare savings accounts and do not take into account any individual circumstances.
+These examples are provided to help you compare savings accounts and do not take into account your own circumstances.

 How do I open and manage my account?

-You can open this account in branch, by post or on our website.
+You can open this account online, by post or in branch.

 Can I withdraw money?